 At KSU, instructors must be reviewed and recommended for promotion to assistant professor in their sixth full academic year of service at KSU or be given a terminal employment contract in their seventh year.
 Instructors who do not have the terminal degree are not eligible for an early elective review for promotion to assistant professor.
 Faculty members serving in tenure-track positions must be recommended for tenure before being considered for promotion (in all professorial ranks).
 Faculty can be concurrently reviewed for both promotion and tenure, but the awarding of promotion can only be approved after a positive decision on tenure has been made by the KSU president.
-The Board of Regents of the University of System of Georgia (4.03.01) requires a minimum of four full academic years of service at KSU (including the year of review) at the rank of assistant professor to be eligible for promotion to rank of associate professor and five full academic years of service at KSU (including the year of review) at the rank of associate professor to be eligible for promotion to the rank of professor.
+The Board of Regents of the University of System of Georgia (4.5) requires a minimum of four full academic years of service at KSU (including the year of review) at the rank of assistant professor to be eligible for promotion to rank of associate professor to be eligible for promotion to the rank of professor.